walterbender/Syllabi/edtech.md

 to identify potential opportunities and risks and liabilities.

 <a name="FEASIBILITY">
-10. Study of technical feasibility
+10. STUDY OF TECHNICAL FEASIBILITY
 ----------------------------------
 </a>